Education is not the learning of facts, but the training of the mind to think.

 -Albert Einstein

-Scouts start their day with open-ended exploration—building, observing, and asking big questions about the world around them.
+Scouts start their day with open-ended exploration by building, observing, and asking big questions about the world around them.
 Whether they’re digging into a science experiment, acting out a story, or creating art with natural materials, learning is joyful, playful, and full of wonder.
 Guided by nurturing teachers, Scouts collaborate, share, and develop early academic and social-emotional skills through hands-on experiences.

 Voyagers jump into immersive, project-based learning that challenges their creativity and deepens their thinking.
 They collaborate on hands-on STEM investigations, craft and refine their writing, and contribute to a quarterly publication that showcases their voices.
 With opportunities to mentor younger peers and take initiative, Voyagers gain confidence, develop leadership, and explore complex ideas in a supportive, dynamic environment.